-Pursuant to the DSU Plan, senior officers and directors (the "Eligible Participants") are entitled to elect to receive deferred share units ("DSUs") in full or partial satisfaction of their director fees, with each DSU having a value equal to the market price of the Common Shares, which under the DSU Plan is equal to the volume weightedaverage closing price of the Common Shares in the period of five trading days preceding the date of grant.
-An Eligible Participant who redeems a DSU under the DSU Plan as of an entitlement date will be entitled to receive from the Company, as a single distribution, one Common Share for each whole DSU redeemed.
-Although each DSU is fully vested or on grant, it is not payable by the Company until the Eligible Participant ceases to be a member of the Board.
-Each Eligible Participant is required to hold the DSUs until he or she either resigns or is not re-elected to the Board, following which the DSU will be redeemed by the Company for cash during a prescribed period at a value equal to the market price of the Common Shares prevailing at the date of redemption.
+Pursuant to the DSU Plan, directors, officers, employees and consultants (the "Eligible Participants") are entitled to elect to receive deferred share units ("DSUs") in full or partial satisfaction of their compensation.
+An Eligible Participant is entitled to redemption of their DSUs on termination of their service and will then be entitled to receive from the Company, one Common Share for each whole DSU redeemed.
+Each Eligible Participant is required to hold the DSUs until he or she either resigns or is removed, following which the DSU will be redeemed by the Company for cash during a prescribed period at a value equal to the market price of the Common Shares prevailing at the date of redemption.
 There are no restrictions on a director assigning his or her entitlement to payment pursuant to the DSU Plan.
-The DSUs and other benefits under the DSU Plan are non-transferable and non- assignable.
+The DSUs and other benefits under the DSU Plan are non-transferable and nonassignable.
 Any Common Shares subject to a DSU which, for any reason, is cancelled or terminated will be available for a subsequent DSU grant under the DSU Plan.
 The aggregate number of Common Shares issuable by the Company under the DSU Plan is limited to 20% of the outstanding Common Shares from time to time.
-As of the Record Date, the aggregate number of Common Shares issuable by the Company under the DSU Plan is limited to 5,556,942 Common Shares.
-The Company may amend the DSU Plan as it deems necessary or appropriate, but no such amendment may adversely affect the rights of an eligible director in DSUs granted prior to the date of amendment without the consent of the director.
+As at the date hereof, an aggregate of 9,067,145 DSUs may be issued pursuant to the DSU Plan, an aggregate of 5,000,000 DSUs are outstanding and an aggregate 4,067,145 are still available for issue.
+The Company may amend the DSU Plan as it deems necessary or appropriate, but no such amendment may adversely affect the rights of an Eligible Participant in DSUs granted prior to the date of amendment without their consent.
 Subject to shareholder approval in certain circumstances, the Board may from time to time amend or revise the terms of the DSU Plan or may terminate the DSU Plan at any time.